geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-17/meeting-transcript.md

 ##### **Geohot** [[00:19:50](https://www.youtube.com/watch?v=m7zQq40dr2M&t=1190)]
 Oh, I finally made debug equals 3 usable, too.
 Debug equals 3 will show you the buffers for each kernel.
-It doesn't print tons of UOP spam.
+It doesn't print tons of UOp spam.
 It's just the buffers.
 So that should be useful for us.